moagstar/namedtuple2/README.rst

 How it works
 ============

-The functio-n namedtuple selects an implementation based on the parameters that are passed:
+The function namedtuple selects an implementation based on the parameters that are passed:

 - when given a class we assume that a plain class decorator is intended